MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-basics.md

 1. Create an authentication connection and add it to the channel registration settings.
 1. Add the connection name to the bot's configuration files.
 This allows the bot to be authorized to access user's protected resources.

+For a complete example, see [Add authentication to a bot](bot-builder-authentication.md).

 ### Best practices

 - Keep the AAD app registration restricted to its original purpose of service to service application.